What is a Gold IRA? Everything You Need to Know

 You can include gold bars, coins, and other IRS-approved metals, building a portfolio that reflects your own view of financial security.

-If you're thinking about rolling over an existing IRA into a Gold IRA, we'll walk you through how that process works as well.
-It’s one of the most common ways people fund these accounts.
+If you’re considering rolling over an existing retirement account into a Gold IRA, we’ll walk you through how the process works.
+This is one of the most common funding methods, and when executed correctly, it can be done without triggering taxes or penalties.

-Tax-wise, Gold IRAs follow the same rules as traditional and Roth IRAs.
-That means:
+From a tax perspective, Gold IRAs follow the same fundamental rules as standard traditional and Roth IRAs:

-- With a Roth structure, your withdrawals are tax-free.
+- With a Roth IRA, qualified withdrawals are tax-free.

 We will also analyze in detail which are The best Gold IRA companies in the USA market and why you should, or should not, invest with one of them.